Rinspeed: iChange

 The iChange is a concept car that changes shape and configuration based on the number of passengers inside, up to three.
 It was unveiled at the 2009 Geneva Motor Show.
 The car features are controlled by an Apple iPhone and it is powered by a 150 kW electric motor.
 The iChange has a 0–100 km/h (62 mph) speed of slightly over four seconds, and can hit a top speed of 136 mi/h.

 UC

-The Rinspeed UC is a micro concept electric car that was presented at the 2010 Geneva Motor Show.
+The UC is a micro concept electric car that was presented at the 2010 Geneva Motor Show.
 The name UC stands for "Urban Commuter" or "You see".
 It is a 2.5 metres long micro vehicle, operated with a central joystick.
 The electric motor delivers 124 Nm of torque.
 The concept car can reach a top speed of 110 km/h, and on-board batteries enable the car a capable of 120 km range in one charge.